 Milk first or coffee first

-In the Home Connect settings, you can toggle between milk first or coffee first for cappuccino, which is a rare extent of control.
+In the Home Connect settings, you can toggle between milk first or coffee first for cappuccino, which is a rare level of control.

 The not so smart bits

-The only negatives I can find for this machine is the same old “milk isn’t hot enough” matter that tends to be a common one in reviews with one touch bean to cup machines.
-Other than this, I’ve found mention of the app being a little clunky to work with, but when I used the demo app it seemed fairly slick, so I’m not sure if they’ve updated the app, or if the “clunkiness” refers to pairing, which I wouldn’t discover about as I’ve only used the demo version.
+The only negatives I can find for this machine is the same old “milk isn’t hot enough” issue that tends to be a common one in reviews with one touch bean to cup machines.
+Other than this, I’ve found mention of the app being a bit clunky to use, but when I used the demo app it seemed fairly slick, so I’m not sure if they’ve updated the app, or if the “clunkiness” refers to pairing, which I wouldn’t know about as I’ve only used the demo version.

 For more bean to cup coffee machines, see: